-- We commit to pursuing this agenda through existing regional institutions, such as the African Medicines Agency, to learn and leverage good practices from one another and ensure alignment and scalability both within our countries and across the region. - We will engage with health financing and other donor institutions to establish clear and coherent health commodity procurement guidelines that mutually reinforce broader traceability goals. - As we embark on this long-term process, we will uphold the value of existing global supply chain standards as an essential tool in the pursuit of global interoperability and seek to avoid parallel and competing structures, striving to harmonize regionally, continentally, and with the rest of the world.
+- We commit to pursuing this agenda through existing regional institutions, such as the African Medicines Agency, to learn and leverage good practices from one another and ensure alignment and scalability both within our countries and across the region. - We will work with international partners to establish robust, clear and coherent health commodity procurement guidelines that mutually reinforce broader traceability. - As we embark on this long-term process, we will uphold the value of existing global supply chain standards as an essential tool in the pursuit of global interoperability and seek to avoid parallel and competing structures, striving to harmonize regionally, continentally, and with the rest of the world.

-While different national efforts will move at different rates of exploration and implementation, this Call to Action acknowledges and proclaims our intention as participants in the GS1 Africa Regional Healthcare Conference in Lagos, Nigeria to steadfastly pursue pharmaceutical traceability as a key measure toward overall health systems strengthening efforts to ultimately ensure protection of patients.
+While different national efforts will move at different rates of exploration and implementation, this Call to Action acknowledges and proclaims our intention as participants in the GS1 Africa Regional Healthcare Conference in Lagos, Nigeria to steadfastly pursue pharmaceutical traceability as a key measure toward overall health systems strengthening efforts to ultimately ensure protections of patient.